 About

-Moni* Roxburgh Sears is a lifelong creator of art.
-At ten years old in New Zealand she made her first experimental masks from paper and cardboard before her family immigrated to the United States Midwest in 1987.
-Then from 1994-1997 she completed a Fine Art major while gleaning mask-making tips from vintage theater books and creating a variety of masks for the stage.
+Moni Sears (they/them) is a lifelong creator of art.
+As a child in New Zealand Moni first explored making masks from paper and cardboard before immigrating to the United States Midwest in 1987.
+Then from 1994-1997 Moni completed a Fine Art major while gleaning mask-making tips from vintage theater books and creating a variety of masks for the stage.

-Then she did a puppetry internship in 1999 in Portland, Oregon with Mary Robinette Kowal and Tears of Joy Theatre (1971-2019), where she learned how to make large-scale paper mache creations.
+This was followed by a puppetry internship in 1999 in Portland, Oregon with Mary Robinette Kowal and Tears of Joy Theatre (1971-2019), where Moni learned how to make large-scale paper mache creations.

 Following that Moni decided to remain in Portland and turn mask-making into a business: Goblin Art.
-Often assisted by her partner Rick Sears, from 2000-2015 thousands of their creations were sold to customers around the world through galleries, fairs, art markets, and online sales.
+Often assisted by spouse and business partner Rick Sears, between 2000 and 2015 they jointly created thousands of masks that were sold to customers around the world through galleries, fairs, art markets, and online sales.

-Goblin Art's masks have also been commissioned for film and television, and have been featured on book and album covers including Iron Maiden's 2003 LP record album and vinyl single Dance of Death.
+Goblin Art masks have also been commissioned for film and television, and have been featured on book and album covers including Iron Maiden's 2003 LP record album and vinyl single Dance of Death.

 Between 2002 and 2014 Moni and Rick regularly traveled to the New Orleans French Quarter to sell masks at the Mardi Gras Mask Market and to parade with the Society of Saint Anne on Mardi Gras Day.
 That annual immersion in New Orleans parade culture has had a lasting influence on Moni's work.